odirilesebesho123200205/ai-code-exercises/use-cases/Exercise.md

 The task_priority.js file calculates a score for each task.

-The score increases if:

-The task has high priority

-The due date is close or overdue
+The score increases if the task has high priority,the due date is close or overdue or if it has important tags.

-It has important tags

-The score decreases if:

-The task is completed

-This allows the system to sort tasks by importance and show the most urgent ones first.
+The score decreases if the task is completed, this allows the system to sort tasks by importance and show the most urgent ones first.

-Merging Task Lists
+MERGING TASK LISTS

-The task_list_merge.js file handles merging tasks from two sources (for example, local and remote).

-If a task exists in both places, the system:

-Keeps the most recently updated version

-Gives priority to completed tasks

-Combines tags from both versions

-This shows that the system supports synchronization and smart conflict handling.
+The task_list_merge.js file handles merging tasks from two sources.If a task exists in both places, the system keeps the most recently updated version,gives priority to completed tasks and combines tags from both versions.This shows that the system supports synchronization and smart conflict handling.

-Overall Reflection
+OVERALL REFLECTION

 At first, I thought models.js was the most important file.
 After exploring more, I realized the project is structured in layers, and each file plays a specific role.